 What To Expect at a Vail Pot Shop

 The Vail Valley offers an array of medical and recreational marijuana dispensaries at locations all over the valley, from Eagle Vail to Gypsum.
 What can you expect when visiting a local dispensary?
-Let’s go inside one of our local dispensaries Roots RX to get an idea.
+Let’s go inside one of our local dispensaries to get an idea.

 First of all there, is ALOT of security

 You can’t just walk in, you will need to ring a buzzer at the dispensary, and you’ll definitely be asked to show photo ID, no matter your age.
 You can also expect camera surveillance as state law requires that dispensaries record who’s doing all the buying and selling.
 Dispensaries are often cash-only businesses so they usually put extra security measures in place.
 Which brings us to the next point.